exosite/exosense_insight_example_murano_lua/README.md

   version: "1.0"
   title: My Demo Insight
   description: |
-    This demo Insight is a Functional Module that can be added to Murano Exchange and enabled within ExoSense.
+    This demo Insight is a Functional Module that can be publsihed in Exosite's IoT Exchange and used within ExoSense.
   contact:
-    name: Stephen Dedalus
+    name: Your Name Here
-    email: sdedalus@clongowes.edu
+    email: YOU@BIZ.com

-host: mydemoinsight.apps.exosite.io # Set this to the host your function is on
+host: mydemoinsight.apps.exosite.io # Set this to the host your function is on (Example Custom Murano Hosted App Service, AWS, etc)
 basePath: / # Set this or the path according to your function
+tags:
+  - name: insight
+    description: Insight Module
+schemes:
+  - https  # Only https is supported.
+consumes:
+  - application/json # Only JSON is supported.
+produces:
+  - application/json # Only JSON is supported.

 [...]
 ```